 The Bottom Line

 Now you know the truth about Valentine’s vs Valentines.
 So many authors make this simple mistake!
 In almost every situation you should be using “Valentine’s”.
-If you can’t seem to memorize this spelling rule, then use our Spell Checker Tool.
+If you can’t seem to memorize this spelling rule, then use our spell and grammer check tool.
 Use these spelling tips to improve your writing and avoid making any silly mistakes.